KVB02/Space-Debris-Detection-Tracking-and-Impact-Analysis/README.md

 This project consists of Jupyter notebooks that guides you through each analytical phase, from data loading and preprocessing to implementing LSTM and GDBT models for predicting space debris trajectories.

+# Note

+Please note that you will need to download the TLE datasets from Space-Track.org after creating a valid account.
+The datasets are not included in this repository due to licensing restrictions.

 # Contributing

 We welcome contributions to enhance the project's scope or improve its methodology.
 Please see the contributing guidelines for more details.